 With no direct comment from the treasurer regarding homes that were sold in the second round of the auction that ended Thursday, we're left to speculate on the fate of the Dickersons and hundreds of other Detroit families.

 According to Michele Oberholtzer, coordinator of the tax foreclosure prevention project with United Community Housing Coalition, deeds are typically issued within a month of sale, which means Detroit’s Board of Review will have to prioritize applications from homes that were in the auction.
 Horhn has said he believes it could take until December for the Board of Review to go through all of the exemption applications that came in following the city’s mailing blitz.

 The treasurer’s office would not say whether it would hold off on issuing deeds to allow this process to unfold.
 So far, the city says it has sent the treasurer 20 addresses that were approved for the poverty or hardship exemption.
 As of Thursday night it was unclear if even those homes would be spared.

 “It’s limbo,” Arnetia said of the situation.
 “It feels horrible.
 You’re sittin’ there just waiting and anticipating whether this program gonna help or is it not.”

 Even if the Dickersons prevail in their last-minute effort, it would only amount to a reprieve.
 Poverty and hardship exemptions are not retroactive, meaning their $6,800 tax bill will need to be paid by next fall.

 Still, they’re hopeful that if they receive this lifeline, things will work out in the end.
-Kevin has a commercial driving job on the horizon, and Arnetia is almost at her 90 days with the stamping company where she’s been temping.
+Kevin is waiting to hear back about an exterminator job, and Arnetia is almost at 90 days with the stamping company where she’s been temping.